- The error 0x800704cf is related to a problem that denies you access to the network.

 The Network and Sharing Center functionality from Windows 10 is extremely wide as you can use it to share files with another computer, storing files in a common folder, and other similar operations.

-But, sometimes your work can be interrupted due to a system error.
+But sometimes your work can be interrupted due to a system error.
 And one of the most common issues related with Windows Network PCs is the 0x800704cf error.

-The first thing to do is to run a ‘diagnose’ by using the Windows wizard – when the error message pops up click on ‘Diagnose’ and follow the on-screen prompts.
+The first thing to do after getting the error 0x800704cf is to run a diagnose by using the Windows wizard – when the error message pops up click on Diagnose and follow the on-screen prompts.

 Now, if this diagnose process isn’t helpful for you, don’t despair.
 You can take matter into your own hands and try to fix the 0x800704cf error code manually.

-How to fix Windows Network error 0x800704cf
+How can I fix Windows Network error 0x800704cf?

-Change adapter settings
+1. Change the adapter settings

 - On your Windows 10 system press the Win + I keyboard keys in order to bring the System Settings window.

 - From there you have to click on Network & Internet (Wi-Fi, airplane mode, VPN).